Alphin12345/AES_TP/README.md

 The <code>SubBytes</code> transformation replaces each byte in the state matrix using the AES S-Box to provide non-linearity and improve security.
-  The S-box is a fixed LUT which has 256 different possible values through Finite Field of 256 elements(Galois Field GF(2^8))
+  The S-box is a fixed LUT which has 256 different possible values through Finite Field of 256 elements(Galois Field GF(2^8)) The matrix is 16x16 Matrix having 256 different values.
+The state matrix containing 4x4 matrix replaces each value according to its fixed value, each value containing 8 bits.
   <h3>How the S-Box is generated:</h3>
   The polynomial ( m(x) = x^8 + x^4 + x^3 + x + 1 ) (hex: `0x11B`) is used to define the finite field **GF(2⁸)** in which all AES byte operations take place.
 In the context of the S-Box, it is specifically used when computing the **multiplicative inverse of each byte**.
 Since AES treats each byte as a polynomial over GF(2⁸), any multiplication that results in a degree higher than 7 is reduced using this irreducible polynomial.
 This ensures that all results stay within 8 bits (0x00–0xFF) and remain valid elements of the field.